henrihs/findref/README.md

 Usage:  [arguments] [options]

 Arguments:
-  assemblyname                the name of the assembly to look for references to
+  assemblyname                the name of the assembly to look for references to.
+Case insensitive, matches if the FullName is equal to the argument.

 Options:
-  -?|-h|--help                show help information -d|--directory <DIRECTORY>  the root directory to search through (default: working directory) -r|--recursive              search directory recursively -v|--verbose                write verbose output to stdout -e|--regex                  use assemblyname argument as regex pattern.
-NOTE: '*' should be escaped, i.e. 'abc\*' -i|--include-unmatched      include unmatched search results in the output
+  -?|-h|--help                Show help information -d|--directory <DIRECTORY>  the root directory to search through (default: working directory) -r|--recursive              search directory recursively -v|--verbose                write verbose output to stdout -e|--regex                  use assemblyname argument as regex pattern -i|--include-unmatched      include unmatched search results in the output

 $ findref -v -d $REPOS/FindRef/src/bin/debug/netcoreapp2.1/ dnlib